StepaSH17/cs131_notes_dev/_chapters/videos/motion.md

 <a name='Topic 1'></a>

 ## 7.1 Optical Flow
-This should give you the primary tools to develop your notes.
-Check out the [markdown quick reference](https://wordpress.com/support/markdown-quick-reference/) for any further Markdown functionality that you may find useful, and reach out to the teaching team on Piazza if you have any questions about how to create your lecture notes

 By leveraging the brightness constancy assumption and the previous derivation, an equation that relates the gradient of I, u, v, and I_t(Image derivative along t) is obtained: